-- Cell phones need to be disabled backstage (airplane mode or turned off, not just silenced) at all times during tech and performance.
+- Cell phones need to be disabled backstage (in airplane mode or turned off, not just silenced) at all times during tech and performance.

-- The appropriate use of laptops, tablets, and other technology for designers and technicians in front of house during tech will be addressed by individual mentors (we know sometimes it’s show related…but much of the time it is not)
+- The appropriate use of laptops, tablets, and other technology for designers and technicians in the house during tech will be addressed by individual mentors (we know sometimes it’s show-related…but in some cases it is not).

-- Crew chiefs backstage are empowered to police use of technology (laptops, etc.)
+- Crew chiefs and stage management are empowered to monitor use of technology (laptops, phones, tablets, etc.).

-- Starting with first run-through of show (generally on Sunday) all personal technology must be turned off during the run/performance.
+- Starting with first run-through of show in the space, all personal technology must be turned off during the run/performance.

 GUIDELINES AND ETIQUETTE FOR SOCIAL MEDIA PRESENCE REGARDING PHOTOGRAPHS, VIDEOS, AND PRODUCTIONS